Snugug/gulp-armadillo/tests/pages/baz.md

 ---
 # This is a call

-A tribute to Foo Fighters
+A tribute to Foo Fighters!